Yagori

-Yagori (Yagoori, Yaguri) is a town in the eastern Sool Region of Somalia/Somalia.
+Yagori (Yagoori, Yaguri) is a town in the northern Sool Region of Somalia.

 Recent history

 In January 1991, a peace conference was held in Yagori under the leadership of the Somali National Movement (later the government of Somaliland), and Habr Je'lo, Habar Yoonis, and Dhulbahante clans participated.

 In July 2002, the Somaliland army deployed 450 troops in Yagori.
 The governor of Puntland's Sool region, who was in Las Anod at the time, condemned the move, saying it would split the Harti clan.

 In 2005, elections were held in Somaliland, in Yagori town, which is controlled by the Somaliland Armed Forces, but even within Yagori district there were places where elections were not held.

 In August 2016, President Silanyo visited Yagori.

 In April 2019, a prison commander and a deputy commander of a police station of Somaliland were murdered in Yagori.

 In December 2021, a peace conference between Jaamac Siyaad and Ugaadhyahan, both branches of Dhulbahante, took place in Yagori.
 The Somaliland Minister of Interior was present at the conference.

+In December 2021, a peace conference between the Jama Siyad and Ugadhyahan clans was held; Garad Jama Garad Ismail Duale declared the conference open.

+In January 2022, the warring Jama Siyad and Mohamed Siyad clans agreed to a peace conference in Yagori.

+In October 2022, the Somaliland Minister of Health visited Yagori to witness the opening of a new health facility.

+In May 2023, SSC-Khatumo claimed to have occupied Yagori.